adocasts/adocasts/README.md

 ___

 ### Before We Start
-Some portions of the Adocasts site rely on production data or external APIs & SDKs for information.
+Some portions of the Adocasts site rely on external APIs & SDKs for information.
 The site will still function fine for you locally, but these sections may not render unless you set up an account specifically for them.
-* **Trending Lessons:** Relies on our Plausible API connection.
-* **Billing & Plans:** Relies on our Stripe connection.
-You can create your own Stripe account with test data to get this working.
+* **Billing & Plans** &mdash; Relies on our Stripe connection.
+You can create your own Stripe account with test data if you need to get this working.
-* **Content Schedule:** Relies on our Notion API connection.
+* **Content Schedule** &mdash; Relies on our PlotMyCourse API connection
-* **Social Authentication:** Relies on Google and GitHub services.
+* **Social Authentication** &mdash; Relies on Google and GitHub services.

 ### Prerequisites
 * **PostgreSQL** &mdash; We use PostgreSQL as our database driver so you'll either want it installed on your machine or a service that provides it.
-* **SMTP Provider** &mdash; Locally, we like to use MailTrap
+* **SMTP Provider** &mdash; Locally, we like to use [MailTrap](https://mailtrap.io/)
-* **Redis Server** &mdash; We now require a Redis connection via [Bentocache](https://bentocache.dev/docs/introduction)
+* **Redis Server** &mdash; We now require a Redis connection via [@adonisjs/cache](https://docs.adonisjs.com/guides/digging-deeper/cache)
-* **Node v20.6+** &mdash; Recommended
+* **Node v22+** &mdash; Required

 ### Installation
 1. Clone the repository